-The first award was presented at the BSBI AGM in 1995.
-A certificate, signed by the two Presidents, was presented to Eric J. Clement and Sally Foster for their book 'Alien Plants of the British Isles'.
-Since then, the presentation has alternated between the AGM of either the BSBI or the WFS and, where possible, the award is handed over to the author(s) in person.
-Since 1995, the Prize has always been awarded to the author(s) of a book, rather than a paper, discovery or outstanding exhibit.
-Images on this page show a selection of winning titles over the years.
-Click on an image to link through to more information about the title from the Summerfield Books website.
+The first award was announced at the BSBI AGM in 1995, held in Dublin.
+A certificate, signed by the two Presidents, was sent to Eric J. Clement and Sally Foster for their book 'Alien Plants of the British Isles'.
+Since then, the presentation has alternated between a major meeting (usually the AGM) of either the BSBI or the WFS and, where possible, the award is handed over to the recipient(s) in person.

 The Prize has usually been awarded for a book, rather than a paper, discovery or outstanding exhibit, although in 1998 it was for a paper by Geoffrey Kitchener and Douglas McKean on Epilobium hybrids and in 2000, the Award went to John Rodwell for the National Vegetation Classification.

 In 2016, the Presidents' Award went to Clive Stace and Mick Crawley for their 'Alien Plants' and in 2017 it went to Tom Humphrey in recognition of his work setting up and running the BSBI Database.
 You can read about the 2017 presentation here on the BSBI News & Views blog.